DirectoryTree/LdapRecord-Docs/laravel/v3/events.md

 ## Introduction

-LdapRecord includes a robust event dispatcher that allows you to listen for various events that occur, such as authentication and object creation / modification.
+The core LdapRecord framework includes a robust event dispatcher that allows you to listen for various events that occur, such as authentication and object creation or modification.

 For example, you may wish to send a notification when an LDAP object is modified.
 You can listen for the model `Saved` event and then send an email regarding the change.

+> LdapRecord core events (those that reside in the core LdapRecord framework)
+> cannot be listened for in Larvel's event dispatcher.
+They must be listened
+> for using the core LdapRecord event dispatcher.
+>
+> For LdapRecord-Laravel events (those that reside in the `LdapRecord\Laravel`
+> namespace), they can only be listened for in Laravel's event dispatcher,
+> and cannot be listened for in the LdapRecord core dispatcher.

 ## Creating the Listener